aleph2c/miros/doc/interactingcharts.rst

 Concurrency: the Good Parts
 --------------------------
-Your designs can be significantly simplified if you break them up into a collection of statecharts (active-objects/factories), each running in their own thread.
+Your designs can be significantly simplified if you break them up into a :ref:`collection of statecharts<interactingcharts-a-simple-example>` (active-objects/factories), each running in their own thread.

-If your statechart is interested in an event provided by the system, it can subscribe to it.
-If your statechart would like to provide information to another statechart, it can publish an event.
+If your statechart is interested in an event provided by the system, it can :term:`subscribe<Subscribe>` to it.
+If your statechart would like to provide information to another statechart, it can :term:`publish<Publish>` an event.
 By separating your design into parts like this it makes it much easier to test and document your system.
 More importantly, it makes it easier to maintain.
 The majority of a software project's lifetime cost is spent in maintenance.

 In 2008 `Douglas Crockford`_ (the man who invented JSON) released a very important book called, `JavaScript The Good Parts`_."
 In his book he talked about how the